Approx. Time Difference

 How to Find an Apartment

 If you want to find a room in a Wohngemeinschaft (WG), you won’t be able to fully begin your search until you get to Berlin and can meet with potential housemates in person.
 You will need to arrange temporary housing for the first weeks after your arrival in Berlin while you are looking for a WG (see Temporary Accommodation in this chapter for more information).
-For students attending the ILP, it is to your advantage that you will be in Berlin before the semester starts and all German students arrive.
+For students attending the ILP, it is to your advantage that you will be in Berlin before the semester starts.
 The search is a great chance to see how students in Germany live.

-Some options for finding private housing include blackboards posted in the main university buildings, often near the mensa (university cafe); newspapers and magazines; or online at:
+Some options for finding private housing include blackboards posted in the main university buildings, often near the mensa; newspapers and magazines; or online at:

 Typically, you will search for your WGs online.
-On many WG sites, such as www.wg-gesucht.de
+On some WG sites, such as www.wg-gesucht.de

 , you can also post your own ad and include the time period for which you need a room and any other technical or social requirements, such as maximum rent and minimum size.
 Simply click on “Gesuch aufgeben” (all instructions and explanations are available in English, but there is no translation of this term).

 Members of a WG generally interview prospective new roommates.
 Competition for the more desirable apartments is sometimes tough; do not be surprised or discouraged if you are not accepted at your first, second, or even third choice (German students have to go through this as well).
-Recent students have reported that those advertising rooms will respond much more quickly to a phone call than an e-mail, and that students should focus on the most recently posted ads.
+Recent students have reported that those advertising rooms will respond much more quickly to a phone call than an e-mail.

-In addition, the Berlin Welcome Book that you will receive during your orientation includes links to several housing websites and search engines.
-If you are attending Free University, you should also follow the instructions in your admission letter to register on FU’s excellent “Distributed Campus” website, which contains information about housing and many other aspects of life in Berlin.
+In addition, the Berlin Welcome Booklet that you will receive during your orientation includes links to several housing websites and search engines.
+If you are attending Free University, you should also register through the Auslandsamt prior to departure in order to get a password to FU’s excellent “Distributed Campus” website, which contains information about housing and many other aspects of life in Berlin.

-You will be paying rent directly to your landlord, or to the roommate from whom you are renting (sublease).
-You may be required to pay a deposit up front; be sure to work out the details with your landlord before you enter into an agreement, and to ask for a receipt for the deposit.
-Typically, the landlord will not charge individual tenants but will charge the entire WG together.
+You will be paying rent directly to your landlord.
+You may be required to pay a deposit up front; be sure to work out the details with your landlord before you enter into an agreement.
+Typically the landlord will not charge individual tenants but will charge the entire WG together.
 You and your roommates will need to decide whose account will be charged for rent and how you will get your deposit back, preferably before leaving the country.

 Just as with any apartment search, you must ensure that the apartment listings are legitimate.
 To avoid scams, do not send any personal information such as passport numbers, social security numbers, bank account numbers etc. to potential landlords in Berlin prior to your arrival.
 Under no circumstances should you send money (via wire transfer, credit card transaction, etc.) to Berlin before arrival.
 Do not enter into any agreement without first seeing the apartment in person.
 Be wary of ads that seem suspicious to you, for example an offer with very attractive conditions coupled with a request for an overseas money transfer.
 Contact the Study Center if you are uncertain about the legitimacy of an offer.
 If the landlord asks you to provide a security deposit, only proceed with the payments after you have seen the apartment, signed the lease, and met the owner.
 Never sign a contract from the U.S.

-Dormitories are the simplest solution for finding housing, they can be arranged before departure, and they are comparatively cheap.
-However, previous students recommend against living in the dorms, as they are mainly outside of the city center; tend to be isolated and distant from the universities, shops, clubs, cheap ethnic restaurants, and other desirable aspects of student life; and they seldom offer an interactive community as is common in UC dorms.
-That said, often times, international students living in the dorms do end up forming a community.
+Previous students discourage living in the dorms, as they are outside of the city center; tend to be isolated and distant from the universities, shops, clubs, cheap ethnic restaurants, and other desirable aspects of student life; and they seldom offer an interactive community as is common in UC dorms.

-There are two main dormitory options in Berlin:
+There are three main dormitory options in Berlin:

-Please read through the following detailed descriptions for the main housing options.
+Please read through the following detailed descriptions for each of these options.